Bio2Byte/constava/README.md

                         Sets de number of decimals in the output files (default: 4)
 ```

 #### Shell execution example
-An example command to run ConStaVa would be:
+An example command to run Constava would be:

 ```shell
 constava.py -i input_file.csv -o output_file.csv --bootstrap 5 10 15 --input-degrees